deep-learning-indaba/Baobab/README.md

 ## Tasks

 Tasks are managed via the [Issues](https://github.com/deep-learning-indaba/Baobab/issues) tab.
 If you want to work on a particular issue, please assign yourself to it.
 Each issue should include a _definition of done_ checklist that should be met before submitting a pull request to merge into the develop branch.
+Although if you're stuck or unsure of anything, submit the pull request anyway and we can give you feedback and iterate until it's ready.

 ## Technology Stack
 **Backend**